 Every municipal council and its body are in terms of Section 13(2) of the Municipal Finance Management Act (MFMA) no 56 of 2003 is required to draft the Municipal's investment regulations.
 The primary objective of the investment policy is to gain the highest possible return, without unnecessary risk, during periods when excess funds are not being used.
 For this to be achieved, it is essential to have an effective cash flow management program.
-Before any monies can be invested, the Chief Financial Officer or his/her delegate must determine whether there will be surplus funds available during the term of the investment. uThukela district municipality has adopted its investment policy on the 29 May 2023 in ensuring that the municipality is gaining the highest possible return without any risk.
+Before any monies can be invested, the Chief Financial Officer or his/her delegate must determine whether there will be surplus funds available during the term of the investment. uThukela district municipality has adopted its investment policy on the 21 May 2024 in ensuring that the municipality is gaining the highest possible return without any risk.

 The term of the investment should be fixed and to do this it is essential for the cash flow estimates to be drawn up.
 Investment shall be made with care, skill, prudence, and diligence.
 Investment officials are required to adhere to written procedures and policy guidelines, exercise due diligence and exercise strict compliance with all legislation.
 The Minister of finance may identify by regulation in terms of Section 168 of the MFMA instruments or investments other than those referred to below in which the Municipality may invest e.g., deposit with banks registered in terms of the banks Act, 1990 (Act No.94 of 1990).
 The table below shows the list of investment currently held by the municipality.
-The table below reflects the investment register 01/02/2023 to 28/02/2023.
+The table below reflects the investment register 01/05/2024 to 30/05/2024 which indicates the opening balance of R 74 928 585 .45 and the closing balance of R15 218 968.04 as at end of May 2024.